tareq1988/wedocs/readme.md

 1. Clone the repo: `git clone https://github.com/tareq1988/wedocs.git` to your themes directory.

-2. Log in to your dashboard and navigate to Appearance → Themes.
-Click the activate button on weDocs theme.
+2. Log in to your dashboard and navigate to `Appearance → Themes`.
+Click the **Activate** button on weDocs theme.

-To install the weDocs plugin, go to Plugins → Add New → Search for **wedocs** and install.
+If you already do not have weDocs plugin installed, go to `Plugins → Add New` and Search for **wedocs** and install.

 ##Customize

+The theme only has feature to use a custom image as logo.
+Navigate to `Appearance → Customizer`.
+Then you will find the option to add a custom logo image.

-Currently, the theme only has feature to use a custom image as logo.
-If you want to add more features, please fork and help 🙂
+If you want to add more features, please fork and help 🙂.

 And ofcourse, you can customize the style and the source code as you like.
 I pull request always makes me excited!